chocograhams/Retention-Assistant/README.md

-# 🗃️ Washington Records Retention Assistant
+# 🗃️ Washington Records Retention Assistant Ollama

 A local, privacy-friendly app to help match public records to the appropriate retention schedules using semantic search and OCR.